-CACFP program staff must complete this form for each participant served menu substitutions.
-Keep this form and documentation, as specified below, on file.
+Family day care home providers must complete this form for each child served menu substitutions.
+Sponsors may assist as needed.
+The sponsor and provider must keep this child's form and applicable documents, as specified, on file.

-Section I: Disability - Complete when a participant has a disability that restricts eating and/or feeding and a valid medical statement signed by a State licensed healthcare professional (physician, physician assistant, or nurse practitioner (APNP)) is on file.
-Programs must offer a reasonable modification.
+Section I: Disability (below) - Complete when a child has an impairment that restricts eating and/or feeding and a valid medical statement signed by a State licensed healthcare professional (physician, physician assistant, nurse practitioner (APNP), dentist, optometrist, podiatrist) is on file.

-Section II: Non-disability special dietary need - Complete when:
+Section II: Non-disability Special Dietary Need (back of this page) - Complete when:

-- Participant's family requests meal substitutions - A medical statement not valid for a disability is provided.
-Examples: - o Statement from a non-licensed health care professional (e.g. registered nurse, dietitian, or chiropractor, etc.) - O Statement from a licensed health care professional that specifies a family's dietary preference, not a disability (e.g. statement indicates participant may drink rice milk per parent)
+- A child's family requests meal substitutions - A medical statement not valid for a disability is provided.
+Examples: - o Statement from a non-licensed health care professional (e.g., registered nurse, dietitian, or chiropractor) - Statement from a licensed health care professional that specifies a family's dietary preference, not a disability (e.g., statement indicates the child may drink rice milk per parent)